zachazar/homepage-react/src/posts/evaluate-startup-ideas.md

 **Am I the person to build this business?
 Would I enjoy this in the day-to-day?**

 _Be honest here.
 It might take years for this to pick up.
-Would you enjoy solving this problem day-after-day in the long-term?_
+Would you enjoy solving this problem day after day over the long term?_

-**If this is a micro-Sass solution: is it too innovative and new?
+**If this is a micro-SaaS solution: is it too innovative and new?
 Is it low maintenance for the customer?**

-_Micro-SaaS should be set-it-and-forget it for users (and not require a massive Marketing and Sales budget to convince users that they have the problem to begin with)_
+_Micro-SaaS should be set-it-and-forget-it for users (and not require a massive marketing and sales budget to convince users that they have the problem to begin with)_

 ## My system